Bailiff was wearing a body-worn camera

 You must attend our offices to view the footage.
 (Jacobs)

-You do not appear in the recording, Therefore its not personal data.
+You do not appear in the recording.
+Therefore it is not personal data.
 (Marston)

-If you are a victim of a drive-by enforcement event, and your car was towed away, the bailiff should record the condition of the car immediately before taking control of it.
-This is to protect him from a claim for pre-existing damage to the car, because bailiffs are responsible for its care while under his control, regulation 34 of the Taking Control of Goods Regulations 2013.
+If you are a victim of a drive-by enforcement event and your car was towed away, the bailiff should record the condition of the car immediately before taking control of it.
+This protects him from a claim for pre-existing damage to the car, because bailiffs are responsible for its care while under their control under Regulation 34 of the Taking Control of Goods Regulations 2013.